BartlomiejKedziora/Donate-Stuff/donate-stuff/README.md

 ## Functionalities

-RWD website - built according to Mobile First approach Landing page contains contact form sending message via EmailJS to admin mailbox and auto-response to the sender.
+RWD website - built according to Mobile First approach.

+Landing page contains contact form sending message via EmailJS to admin mailbox and auto-response to the sender.

 Trusted organizations are listed in 3 tabs with pagination.

 Sign Up, Sign In options with validation are authenticated with Firebase.
 Entry to donation form is authorized for logged in users only.

+Multi-step donation form collect all information, show a summary and send it to Firestore database.

 ## Technologies